American Eagle Outfitters: Franchise agreement

-In June 2009, the company signed the franchisee agreement with M. H. Alshaya, one of the leading retailers of the Middle East.
+In June 2009, the company signed the franchise agreement with M. H. Alshaya, one of the leading retailers in the Middle East.
 The agreement saw the introduction of the first stores outside North America, with the first two opening in Dubai and Kuwait on March 16 and 25, 2010, respectively, and another that opened on October 15, 2011, in Kaslik, Lebanon.
 Another opened in June 2012 in Hamra Street, Beirut, followed by one in Beirut City Centre, Hazmieh.

 Logistics

 The company maintains distribution centers in Hazleton, Pennsylvania; Ottawa, Kansas; and Mississauga, Ontario.

 Stores

 Items are placed on wooden shelving, tables, or clothes racks.
 The clothes in AEO Factory stores are hung on basic black hangers, and AEO stores have wooden hangers.
 There is usually a flat-screen television hanging in the back of the store or behind the cash wrap.
 The floors are typically wood or concrete.
 The theme and displays change based on seasonal lines and promotions.